 Mentors will work as a team with their FYI 100 instructors, mentees, and fellow mentors.
 They will fulfill their responsibilities with respect and consideration for all team members.
 They will maintain the relationship of "mentor" to all their mentees.

-Mentors will be required to give presentations to their FYI 100 class on a variety of topics such as registration, advising, time management, etc. The peer mentor will be required to give a quiz for each PowerPoint presentation.
+A mentor will be required to give Powerpoint presentations to their FYI 100 class on a variety of topics such as registration, advising, time management, etc. The peer mentor will be required to give a quiz for each PowerPoint presentation.

 Your FYR 314 instructor in consultation with your FYI 100 course instructor will determine the letter gade for FYR 314.